pH-7/GoodJsCode/readme.md

   case RETURN_ACTION:
     return message;
-    break; // ❌ This is redundant as we already exit the `switch` with `return`
+    break; // ❌ Redundant as we already exit the `switch` with `return`

+  case EVENT_ACTION:
+    throw new NotImplemented("Not implemented yet");
+    break; // ❌ Redundant as the code won't be reached after error is thrown

-  default: // ❌ This clause is redundant
+  default: // ❌ This clause is redundant as no default instruction was used
     break;
 }
 ```